SuperSonicSites/Holloway/content/en/microblading.md

 ---
-title: "Body Tattoo Service"
+title: "Microblading Services"
-bannerh1: "Body Tattoos"
+bannerh1: "Microblading"
-description: "Using a rotating tattoo machine, artists Jaelle Cyr and Jessica Holloway implant ink into the derm of the skin.
-This creates a work of art for life.
+description: "Restructure and beautify your eyebrows with microblading!
 Visit us for a free consultation."
 layout: service
-slug: body-tatoos
+slug: microblading

-img: "tatouage.jpg"
+img: "microblading.jpg"
-vid: false
+vid: true
-videoID: "krgeoxmnaHU"
+videoID: "Qwji530HVNk"
-price: "Sur Demande"
+price: "$299"
-touchup: false # touch up included? true will display
+touchup: true # touch up included? true will display

-service_desc: "We use the best known tattoo method.
-Using a rotary tattoo machine, artists Jaëlle Cyr and Jessica Holloway implant ink into the dermis of the skin.
-This creates a work of art for life."
+service_desc: "Microblading embellishes the shape of your eyebrows while respecting the harmony of your face and the complexion of your skin.
+We produce the appearance of real body hair, by manually implanting a colored pigment into the epidermis.
+We use a unique, sterile blade, creating a very natural look to your brows.
+Each microblading service is unique."

 # FAQ